ezriharmusial/LastMessengerS/src/lib/md-collections/artists/da-reggae-priest.md

 genres:
   - Reggae
   - Afrobeat
-Discography: We Have To Fight
+discography: We Have To Fight
 ---
 ### The Artist